lyz-code/blue-book/docs/boto3.md

 You need to first create a hosted zone.
 The `change_resource_record_sets` order to create the instance doesn't return any data, so if you need to work on it, use the `list_resource_record_sets` method of the route53 client (you'll need to set the `HostedZoneId` argument).
-If you have many records, the endpoint gives you a paginated response, so if the `IsTruncated` attribute is `True`, you need to call the method again setting the `StartRecordName` and `StartRecordType` to the `NextRecordName` and `NextRecordType` response arguments.
+If you have more than 300 records, the endpoint gives you a paginated response, so if the `IsTruncated` attribute is `True`, you need to call the method again setting the `StartRecordName` and `StartRecordType` to the `NextRecordName` and `NextRecordType` response arguments.
 Not nice at all.

+Pagination [is not yet supported by moto](https://github.com/spulec/moto/issues/3879), so you won't be able to test that part of your code.

 Check the official docs to check the method arguments: